callumflack/callum-flack-design/content/pages/about.md

 > Callum has great eye for detail to create great looking designs and understands users needs to be able to make great user experiences to match.
 He excels at immersing himself into whatever project he is working on to achieve the users needs and the business goals.” _— <a class="icon-targetblan" target="_blank" href="https://www.linkedin.com/in/brianhur/">Brian Hur</a>, founder of VetPronto (YCW15)_

 > Development isn't simple.
 It’s easy working with Callum because he understands this.
-We work well together to understand problems, define options, improve systems and decide on the course of action" _— Barry Phillip Hall, developer_
+We work well together to understand problems, define options, improve systems and decide on the course of action." _— <a class="icon-targetblan" target="_blank" href="https://github.com/barryph">Barry Phillip Hall</a>, JavaScript engineer_

 <!-- https://github.com/barryph -->